js-unban/livestreaming/README.md

 The project can be run using docker and passing an environment variable for the signing key for tokens (SIGNING_KEY).

+Also content should live under /content folder and include a folder named segments with all segments in the following format segment?.ts where "?" is a number

 Example:

 ```